Kainmueller-Lab/arctique/README.md

 pip install -r requirements.txt
 ```

-done :) Now we can use blender without the need to install the full suite.
+done :sparkles: Now we can use blender without the need to install the full suite.

 ## Quickstart